-Note: - The University reserves the right to make addition or deletion in number of seats without any notice. \\ As per 100 points Model Roster of Government of Bihar
+Note: - The University reserves the right to make addition or deletion in number of seats without any notice.

+As per 100 points Model Roster of Government of Bihar

-3.4 SELECTION CRITERIA:
+3.4 SELECTION CRITERIA

-- a) Selection will be made on the basis of competitive entrance examination. - b) Candidate will have to choose 5 subjects of his choice for admission.
-Seat allotment will make on merit cum choice basis.
-Reservation policy of Government of Bihar will be applicable. - c) Merit list shall be prepared on the basis of marks obtained in competitive entrance examination. - d) Cut off marks for SC/ST candidate is 40% and 45% for all other categories in the merit list of competitive entrance examination. - e) In case of same marks in the merit list of Competitive entrance examination, , date of birth shall be given priority. - f) Candidate may be sent off-campus for completing the research work.
+- e) Selection will be made on the basis of competitive entrance examination. - f) Seat allotment will make on merit cum choice basis.
+Reservation policy of Government of Bihar will be applicable. - g) Merit list shall be prepared on the basis of marks obtained in competitive entrance examination. - h) Cut off marks for SC/ST candidate is 40% and 45% for all other categories in the merit list ofcompetitive entrance examination. - i) In case of same marks in the merit list of Competitive entrance examination, date of birth shallbe given priority. - j) Candidate may be sent off-campus for completing the research work.